-HOW TO OBSERVE
+HOW TO OBSERVE RARE DISEASE DAY USA

-The goal of Rare Disease Day is to raise awareness among the general public and decision-makers about rare diseases and the impact that they have on patients’ lives.
+- Help raise awareness among the general public and decision-makers about rare diseases and their impact on patients’ lives.

 First observed in Europe in 2008, Rare Disease Day was established by Eurordis, (the European Rare Disease Organization).
 In 2009, NORD was asked by EURORDIS to sponsor Rare Disease Day in the United States.
 NORD accepted and 2014 celebrates the 6th annual RARE DISEASE DAY USA.